 Noah Kippley-Ogman, PhD

-Noah Kippley-Ogman studies the history of fundraising for higher education and its effects on American colleges and universities.
+Noah Kippley-Ogman is a fundraising and philanthropy professional who studies the history of fundraising for higher education and its effects on American colleges and universities.

 Noah is currently Assistant Director of Institutional Advancement at the Bard Prison Initiative.
 He previously taught at CUNY College of Staten Island; New York University, where he earned his PhD; and the University of Illinois at Chicago.